 American Political Science Review.
 2023, 117 (3).

-(with Frederik Hjorth and Peter Thisted Dinesen)
+(with Frederik Hjorth & Peter Thisted Dinesen)

 Exposure to the Russian Internet Research Agency Foreign Influence Campaign on Twitter in the 2016 US Election and its Relationship to Attitudes and Voting Behavior

-Nature Communcations.
+Nature Communications.
 2023, 14 (62).

 Does International Terrorism affect Public Attitudes toward Refugees?
 Evidence from a Large-scale Natural Experiment